March 13, 2023

 Designing lighting for cabins comes with several challenges that can impact passenger comfort, safety, and overall flying experience.
 Speos can help designers overcome these challenges by providing accurate simulations and optimization tools that consider the regulatory requirements, energy efficiency, and ease of installation and maintenance.
 By using Speos, designers can create lighting designs that provide a comfortable and safe environment for passengers while also meeting the requirements for weight and energy efficiency.

-Don’t miss our webinar, "Aircraft Interior Lighting Validation," on March 16 to learn more about how Speos can enable designers to virtually validate the interior lighting of an aircraft passenger cabin — from setting up optical properties, ray tracing, RGB development, glare analysis, and validation of standards up to realistic human-vision rendering.
+View our on-demand webinar, "Aircraft Interior Lighting Validation" to learn more about how Speos can enable designers to virtually validate the interior lighting of an aircraft passenger cabin — from setting up optical properties, ray tracing, RGB development, glare analysis, and validation of standards up to realistic human-vision rendering.